 Year after year, B2B executives and buyers are surveyed about the techniques most effective in influencing their purchases.

-And year after year, the referral and word-of-mouth marketing technique that works the most effectively to influence their purchase decisions are B2B case studies.
+And year after year, what technique works the most effectively to influence purchase decisions via referral and word-of-mouth marketing?
+B2B case studies.

 That’s right – the un-sexy, no-hype, straight-from-the-customer’s-mouth case study.